usadellab/untwist/README.md

 [...]
 ```

-The script generates a scattter plot of the cross validation error (y-axis)
+The script generates a scatter plot of the cross validation error (y-axis)
 depending on the assumed number of populations _k_ (x-axis):
 `./results/all_public_and_all_untwist_SNP_filtered_admixture_cv_error_scatter_plot.pdf`